pydicom/pynetdicom/docs/apps/echoscu.rst

 Usage
 =====

-The following example shows what happens when it's successfully run on an SCP at IP ``127.0.0.1`` and listen port ``11112`` that supports the Verification service:
+The following example shows what happens when it is successfully run on an SCP at IP ``127.0.0.1`` and listen port ``11112`` that supports the Verification service: